franco-nunez/HP_Exercises/README.md

 ### Options
 In "4 - Visualization.R" you can change: the titles (without title by default), subtitles (without subtitle by default), text size, image format (.png or .jpeg), color and transparency of bars indicating recessions.

+### Recessions bars
+The bars indicating recessions are based on the dates defined by the NBER for the United States and by the OECD for Chile.
+The files "Auxiliary - graphs with NBER recessions.R" and "Auxiliary - graphs with OECD recessions.R" have the necessary functions, using as intermediate steps the codes "Auxiliary - NBER + FRED recessions.R" and "Auxiliary - OECD + FRED recessions.R ".
+These codes are based on Fabian Scheler's code, available at https://rpubs.com/FSl/609471.
+The main difference is that the information is provided (in the Inputs folder), rather than downloaded with the FRED API each time.
+This, in order to facilitate replication, avoiding the need to create a key.
+The original download and processing can be found in the codes "Auxiliary data - OECD + NBER.R" and "Auxiliary data - OECD + NBER.R".